Michael-S-Halpin/UIPath.HelloActivity/README.md

 • TypePresenter (Allows selection of data types.)

 # To Do
 • Adding custom icons to activities.
 • Figure out how to call a scope properly as a UnitTest so we can discontinue debug mode pattern.
+• Move FolderPicker.cs to UiPath.Shared.Activities.Designer and test results with multiple activities.

 # Known Issues
-• Some properties do not bind properly in scoped activities contained in a scope.
-The work around for this is to disable the problem ExpressionTextBox and have users set properties via the properties panel in UIPath.
+• Out and InOut properties have binding issues in designer xaml files preventing the user from setting the out value through the xaml component which results in a type conversion error in UIPath.
+The work around for this is to set Out and InOut properties through the UIPath properties panel until a resolution can be found for this issue.
+• Disabled AddValidationError lines in activities because they were causing inconsistent false positives on detecting validation errors.